isanych/mtee/README.md

 ## Usage<a name="usage"></a>

 <pre>
-  MTEE [/A | /U] [/C] [/D] [/T] [/E] [[/+] file] [...]
+  MTEE [/O | /U] [/C] [/D] [/T] [/E] [/A] [file...]

-  /A    Convert output to ANSI.
+  /O    Convert output from UCS-2 to OEM encoding.
 Default output is same as input.
   /C    Continue if errors occur opening/writing to file (advanced users only).
   /D    Prefix each line of output with local date in YYYY-MM-DD format.
   /T    Prefix each line of output with local time in HH:MM:SS.MSS format.
-  /U    Convert output to UNICODE.
+  /U    Convert output from OEM to UCS-2 encoding.
 Default output is same as input.
   /E    Exit with exit code of piped process.
   /ET   Calculate and display elapsed time.
   /CPU  Calculate and display average CPU load during execution.
-  /+    Append to existing file.
+  /A    Append to existing file.
 If omitted, existing file is overwritten. file  File to receive the output.
-File is overwritten if /+ not specified.
+Files are overwritten if /A not specified.
-  ...
-Any number of additional files.
-Use /+ before each file to append.

-  Example usage:-
+  Example usage:

   1) script.cmd | mtee result.txt
-  2) ftp -n -s:ftp.scr | mtee local.log /+ \\server\logs$\remote.log
+  2) ftp -n -s:ftp.scr | mtee local.log | mtee /a \\\\server\\logs$\\remote.log
-  3) update.cmd 2>&1 | mtee/d/t/+ log.txt
+  3) update.cmd 2>&1 | mtee/d/t/a log.txt

   1) Sends the output of script.cmd to the console and to result.log.
 If result.txt already exists, it will be overwritten.